 e) Promote responsible use of and control over the Group’s resources; and

-f) Promptly report any violation of the above, violation of law, fraud, or any transaction or relationship that reasonably could give rise to a conflict of interest to the Chief Executive Officer (“CEO”) or the Director of Human Resources Department or Investigating Officers, depending on the severity of the violation.
+f) Promptly report any violation of the above, violation of law, fraud, or any transaction or relationship that reasonably could give rise to a conflict of interest to the Director of Human Resources Department, Chief Executive Officer (“CEO”), the Compliance Officer or the Audit Committee Chairman depending on the severity of the violation.

 The policies of the CCE covers areas in managing conflicts of interest, preventing abuse of power, business gifts, insider trading and money laundering.